Neamar/DUCK/rosa_on_himself.md

 of the sixth panel of an obscure story, it's ALL incorporated into my series, set into granite forevermore, all available in one tale. (pant pant pant)
-<P> And as for MY stories, the world that the Ducks live in IS
-the real world in every detail (except that the people have black noses).
+And as for MY stories, the world that the Ducks live in IS the real world in every detail (except that the people have black noses).
 I never make up silly names for cities, and I never use half-accurate gag names for historical figures.
 I have $crooge meet REAL folks in his early life, and he lives in the real world of 1867-1947 with all places and dates absolutely 100% accurate.
 No screwing around!
 It's all real.
-<P> (Only the DUCKTALES stories are imaginary.
-I'd love to do a story
-where DUCKTALES is an unauthorized TV series in Duckberg based on
+(Only the DUCKTALES stories are imaginary.
+I'd love to do a story where DUCKTALES is an unauthorized TV series in Duckberg based on
 $crooge's life, and $crooge must sue the creators of the show for slander.)

-<P> I don't know about Gladstone, but when they publish an album of
-these chapters in Norway, they've already requested to use the "lost scripts"... there are the equivalent of about 3 full stories that Byron Erickson rejected.
+I don't know about Gladstone, but when they publish an album of these chapters in Norway, they've already requested to use the "lost scripts"... there are the equivalent of about 3 full stories that Byron Erickson rejected.
 I wouldn't mind people seeing these to see what